Updated as of November 2017

 - Foreign language test is required of all applicants who have earned their undergraduate degree from a country where the official language is not English.
 Any of the following tests taken within the past two years are accepted: TOEFL Internet Based Test minimum score of 88 (or 570 on PBT), or IELTS score of at least 7.0, or Pearson Test of English (PTE) minimum academic overall score of 65.

-* Executive MBA program applicants are required to come in for an interview with the admissions committee and to take a writing test, in place of taking the GMAT or GRE.
+* Applicants with a doctoral degree are not required to take the GMAT or GRE test.
+Executive MBA program applicants are not required to take the GMAT/GRE, however they will be asked to come in for an interview with the admissions committee and to take a writing test.
 Executive MBA applicants are also required to have a minimum of seven years of full-time professional work experience.

 International Student Admissions